SirIle/sirile.github.io/_posts/2015-05-18-using-haproxy-and-consul-for-dynamic-service-discovery-on-docker.markdown

 ### Dockerfile for HAProxy image

 This file is used to build the image.
-It's based on BusyBox, which results in a very small footprint.
+It's based on Alpine, which results in a very small footprint.
 Configuration files are copied to place and consul-template command is executed.

 {% highlight dockerfile linenos %}
 FROM alpine